 This impressive dessert is actually a show-stopper!
-I made it at Christmas-time for a Christmas party, but thought it would also make a great dessert for VALENTINE'S DAY or any special occasion-- especially if you need to stop a show, impress some guests, etc. ;) Think bridal shower, special parties, anniversary dinner, etc. This is confection perfection-- not syrupy sweet-- a more sophisticated dessert.
-The tang of the raspberries, the hint of sweetness of the Orange Juice, and that delicious CREAM and marscarpone against the red cake... you get layers of flavors!
+I made it at Christmas-time for a Christmas party but thought it would also make a great dessert for VALENTINE'S DAY or any special occasion-- especially if you need to stop a show, impress some guests, etc. ;) Think bridal shower, special parties, anniversary dinner, etc. This is confection perfection-- not syrupy sweet-- a more sophisticated dessert.
+The tang of the raspberries, the hint of sweetness of the orange juice, and that delicious CREAM and mascarpone against the red cake... you get layers of flavors!

 This is not a quickly prepared recipe, it's a little more advanced, but certainly not difficult to prepare.
 You just need some extra time in the kitchen to pull this one off...and it will be SOOOO worth it!
 It is also a bit pricey to prepare, so you'll want to save this recipe for something very special.

 Now...you can make your own favorite red-velvet cake recipe, let it cool and cut into cubes, or purchase a red velvet cake mix and do the same.
 I made my own from a Madeleine recipe in this same recipe, but I didn't use the Madeleine pan--I used a regular 9X13.( I'll share the recipe at the end of this one.)
 I found this delicious recipe in my SOUTHERN LIVING December 2012 magazine.

 1/4 cup black raspberry liqueur* optional (I left this out)